microsoft/TemplateStudio/README.md

 To get started, install the appropriate extension, then select the corresponding Template Studio project template when creating a new project in Visual Studio.
 Name your project, then click Create to launch the Template Studio wizard.

+See the [roadmap](/docs/roadmap.md) to understand project priorities and upcoming milestones.

 <figcaption>VS New Project Dialog</figcaption>

 ![VS New Project screenshot](./docs/resources/getting-started/VS-NewProject-WinUI.png)